 I've had it on garlic and olive oil bruschetta, with grilled onions, it's good with pork, any roasted vegetable, and pretty decent on its own on crackers.

-Cook to Cook: I can't bring my self to peel and seed a good tomato — much of the flavor is in the gel surrounding the seeds — and I use less sugar than Anthony does and my addition of allspice is because it warms up tomato flavors.
+Cook to Cook: I can't bring myself to peel and seed a good tomato — much of the flavor is in the gel surrounding the seeds — and I use less sugar than Anthony does.
+My addition of allspice is because it warms up tomato flavors.
 If using fresh tomatoes, it's essential you taste before buying.
-Nothing but big, bold high-acid, high sugar ones will do.
+Nothing but big, bold high-acid, high-sugar ones will do.

 - 2 tablespoons fresh lemon juice, more as needed

 - 1/4 teaspoon good-tasting hot chile, more as needed

 - 1/4 teaspoon ground allspice (fresh ground is especially good here)

 - 1/8 teaspoon salt

 In a 12-inch slant-sided skillet, combine all the ingredients, and bring to a boil.
 Cook at a lively bubble, scraping down the sides of the pan and stirring often for 10 to 15 minutes, or until the tomatoes are thick and practically sizzling in their juices.
 Adjust heat so they don't burn.

 The jam is done with the tomatoes' liquid is thick, syrupy and has glossy bubbles.
 Glossy bubbles are a sign that most of the fruit's water has cooked away and now the sugar is liquefying.